defanet/jquantum/README.md

 this library is cross platform as long as java 8 installed in your device, if you haven't install it first
 ##### install openjdk for java and set ENV variable
-!apt-get install -y openjdk-8-jdk-headless -qq > /dev/null      #install openjdk
+!apt-get install -y openjdk-8-jdk-headless -qq > /dev/null
-os.environ["JAVA_HOME"] = "/usr/lib/jvm/java-8-openjdk-amd64"     #set environment variable
+os.environ["JAVA_HOME"] = "/usr/lib/jvm/java-8-openjdk-amd64"

 then install other dependencies so your python can call java object
 ##### install maven